2020 Summer Olympics opening ceremony: Proceedings

-Program
+Programme

 The event, which was set to last three and a half hours, started at 20:00 JST, featured many sequences of the ceremony which were pre-recorded.
 As part of the "Moving Forward" theme, many segments involved diverse representation and building or re-building.
 The titles from this section largely come from the organisers.

 Prelude

 On the day of the ceremony, there was an exhibition flight by Blue Impulse, the aerobatics squadron of the Japanese Air Self Defense Force.
 The squadron drew the Olympic Rings over the Tokyo skies, marked the 57th anniversary of the 1964 Games for the first time in Tokyo.

-Where the Stories Begin
+"Where the Stories Begin"

 A stop motion video begins showing many geometric shapes drawn in chalk, before showing a birds eye shot of the stadium.
 The camera zooms in on National Stadium, while a flock of doves fly by.
 The camera zooms into the grass ground where it focuses on a seed.
 Cutting to a live shot, an athlete is lit in green, while a projection of a seedling growing is shown behind the athlete.

-A videotaped montage of Tokyo's recap to hosting the Games began, from awarding the rights in 2013 during the 125th IOC Session, to the hard work and training of the athletes, to the Olympic Games Rio 2016, to the qualification of the athletes and then, the chaotic events of 2020 when the world suddenly changed, which caused the athletes to continue training from home via video communication.
+A videotaped montage of Tokyo's recap to hosting the Games began, from awarding the rights in 2013 during the 125th IOC Session, to the hard work and training of the athletes, to the 2016 Summer Olympics, to the qualification of the athletes and then, the chaotic events of 2020 when the world suddenly changed, which caused the athletes to continue training from home via video communication.
 A countdown from '21' referencing the postponement of games played, showing athletes overcoming the challenges of the past year.
 At 0, 694 fireworks then are then set off.